Samsung's Sharp equity deal reveals pressures as display unit lags

 The need for this sort of tie-up marks an unusual departure for the ascendant technology company, heralded for aggressive management that allowed it to leapfrog past Japanese giants such as Sony Corp and Toshiba Corp in markets from consumer electronics to semiconductors.

-Samsung's $230 billion market capitalization is more than six times the combined value of Japan's top three TV makers -Sony, Sharp and Panasonic Corp.
+Samsung's $230 billion market capitalisation is more than six times the combined value of Japan's top three TV makers -Sony, Sharp and Panasonic Corp.

 One possible impetus for the equity deal, Samsung's first with a major Japanese electronics company, could be faltering screen orders from Apple, which is both a major customer and its main competitor in the global smartphone market.